Content Marketing

 If neither Obsidian nor Notion is the perfect fit for you, there are still other note-taking and productivity tools available.

-• Logseq and Anytype type of apps are more suitable for local knowledge management.
+• Logseq and Anytype are better suited to local knowledge management.

-• Slite and Plaky are more of a team collaboration and project management type of tools.
+• Slite and Plaky are more team collaboration and project management tools.

 Obsidian vs Notion: Final Verdict & Decision Guide